DONDAPATI-THEERDHA-PURUSHOTHAM/Typing-speed-writer/README.md

 🌐 Passionate about tech, law, and web development and creativity!

 📄 License
 This project is licensed under the MIT License.
-Feel free to use and modify it for educational and personal purposes.

 Contribution and support